-Example: When you see your primary care physician, you pay a copayment of \$20 per office visit with the High Option or \$25 with the Standard Option.
+Example: When you see your primary care physician, you pay a copayment of \$20 per office visit on the High Option Plan, or a \$25 copay on the Standard Plan.

 Deductible We do not have a deductible.

 Coinsurance Coinsurance is the percentage of our negotiated fee that you must pay for your care.